Avitoohband/intuit-customer-complaint-mng/Readme.md

 - Implementing security
 - Transition from using RestTemplate to the more modern and reactive approach of WebClient for improved performance and flexibility.
 - Routing Purchase and User Management HTTP Calls through API Gateway
-- Consider Adding a Queue
+- Explore Adding Sleuth and Zipkin for better logging and tracing
-- Explore Adding Metrics Services
+- Consider Adding a Queue for asynchronous communication between components